 One family paved the way for oral deaf education in the Mid-South

-In 1968, increasing financial need for the school led to the development of Subsidium Inc., a women's group to support Memphis Oral School for the Deaf.
-"Subsidium" is a Latin word which means "third line of defense".
+In 1968 increasing financial need for the school led to the development of Subsidium Inc., a women's group to support Memphis Oral School for the Deaf.
+"Subsidium" is a Latin word which means "third line of defense."
 This dedicated support group exists to assure that oral deaf education will continue to be available to deaf children in the Mid-South.

-In the fall of 1974, the Memphis Parent's School for the Deaf and Aphasic underwent a name change, becoming Memphis Oral School for the Deaf.
+In the fall of 1974 the Memphis Parent's School for the Deaf and Aphasic underwent a name change, becoming Memphis Oral School for the Deaf.
 This change helped to further emphasize a program teaching oral communication skills.
 As time went on, there was a greater emphasis placed on early intervention, parent training, and early childhood education.
 This prompted the move in 1986 to the Boling Center for Developmental Disabilities.
 The move enabled MOSD to be located within the UT Medical Center where many of these infants and children were being identified.
 It also enabled the school to have the benefit of other services (i.e. physical therapy, medicine, genetic counseling, etc.) offered at the UT Medical Center.

 Once listening skills are developed a child can begin to develop speech and language skills that will allow them to communicate in the mainstream.
-Some people believe that deaf children can do everything BUT hear, but with proper amplification (hearing aids or cochlear implants) the Memphis Oral School and those committed to the auditory/oral approach believe that deaf children can do everything AND hear!
+Some people believe that deaf children can do everything BUT hear, but with proper amplification (hearing aids or cochlear implants) the Memphis Oral School for the Deaf and those committed to the auditory/oral approach believe that deaf children can do everything AND hear!